Cloudxtreme/essence/README.md

 Install [rbenv](https://github.com/sstephenson/rbenv) and the ruby version defined in [.ruby-version](https://github.com/kaethorn/essence/blob/master/.ruby-version).

-Then, run install all gems
+Then, install all gems with

 ```
 bundle